Founder note · Updated 2 June 2026

 How to structure content for AI citation

-A citation-ready page is written so an AI system can lift small units of the answer—definitions, procedures, comparisons, and evidence—without guessing what you mean.
-In practice, that means question-led headings, a facts table, one or two evidence blocks with sources, clear internal links, and schema that matches what the page visibly contains.12 This note is a reusable template you can apply to notes, case studies, and product pages to improve AI Search visibility and reduce “invisible brand” drift across prompts.123
+A citation-ready page is written so AI systems can retrieve and cite small units of the answer—definitions, procedures, comparisons, and evidence—without guessing what you mean.
+In practice, that means question-led headings, a facts table, one or two evidence blocks with crawlable source links, clear internal links, and schema that matches what the page visibly contains.1245 This note is a reusable template you can apply to notes, case studies, and product pages to improve AI Search visibility and reduce “invisible brand” drift across prompts.123

 Audience